Cerebus Checklist: Other Dave Sim & Gerhard Stuff

 • Maclean's: Volume 121, #29 published by Rogers Publishing Limited.
 An article on Steve Ditko entitled "The Invisible Hand Behind Spidy" has a quote from Dave.

 • No Preaching: DVDs of Dave's reading the 1611 King James Bible.
-Currently Genesis, Exodus and Leviticus have been released.
+Currently Genesis, Exodus, Leviticus, Numbers, Deuteronomy, Judges, Joshua and First Samuel have been released.

 • ‘Nuff Said Radio show: WBAI-FM, 99.5 in NYC, 12/08/97.
 An one hour interview with Dave Sim.